-If you’re beginning your search for an Inca Trail tour operator, this list is a good place to start.
-There are currently 175 licensed Inca Trail operators in Peru with new agencies springing up each year.
+If you are beginning your search for an Inca Trail tour operator, this list is a good place to start.
+There are more than 150 licensed Inca Trail operators in Peru with new agencies springing up each year.
 This list includes some of the most well-established and reputable Peru-based companies.
 The agencies featured here also offer alternative treks to Machu Picchu as well as other treks and tours in the Sacred Valley.

-Since its foundation in 1975, Exploreandes has received plaudits for both its commitment to responsible tourism (a “verified” status from the Rainforest Alliance and an ISO 14001 certification for its environmental management system) and the level of service it provides (various awards, including “World´s Leading Green Tour Operator” in the 2012 World Tourism Awards).
+Since its foundation in 1975, Explorandes has received plaudits for both its commitment to responsible tourism as a Rainforest Alliance-certified tour operator and certification for its environmental management system.

-Explorandes runs tours and treks throughout much of Peru, including private departures and tailor-made tours.
-It's fixed departure, five days/four nights Inca Trail trek, departs on Sundays and Wednesdays.
+Explorandes runs tours and treks throughout much of Peru including private departures and tailor-made tours.
+Its five-day/four-night Inca Trail trek departs on Sundays and Wednesdays.
 Although the trek can be done in four days, the tour company insists its pacing makes for a more enjoyable, less crowded trip.

 Valencia Travel Cusco focuses on its quality of service, customized attention, and special deals, with treks and tours suited to both young adventure travelers and potentially less mobile baby boomers.

 The trek chefs are miracle workers, the Quechua-speaking porters are well cared for, and the guides are dedicated and knowledgeable.
-Reassurance is a part of the package, as each staff member from porters to guides to senior management, has a genuine desire to see every trekker realize his or her dream of reaching Machu Picchu.
+Reassurance is a part of the package as each staff member from porters to guides to senior management has a genuine desire to see every trekker realize his or her dream of reaching Machu Picchu.
 You can choose from two-day to five-day Inca Trail treks.

-Peru Treks specializes in the classic four day/three night Inca Trail trek to Machu Picchu, a focus that has made it a consistently recommended operator.
-As well as frequent appearances in various Peru travel guides, the company has also received plaudits from Peru’s Ministry of Tourism (Best Travel Agency in Cusco 2006; Best Adventure Tour Operator 2011).
+Peru Treks specializes in the classic four-day/three-night Inca Trail trek to Machu Picchu, a focus that has made it a consistently recommended operator.
+As well as frequent appearances in various Peru travel guides, the company has also received accolades from Peru’s Ministry of Tourism and honorable mentions in most major guides like Lonely Planet and Moon Handbooks.
 Peru Treks prides itself on porter welfare (all 250 of them), it's 20 bilingual Peruvian guides, and a large percentage of the profits made by Peru Treks goes toward community projects like schools for the local population.

-Andina Travel offers a two day/one night short Inca Trail trek and the more classic four days/three-night trek, as well as “non-trekking soft adventures” through Cusco, the Sacred Valley and on to Machu Picchu (four to six days).
-Inca Trail prices are slightly higher than average, but Andina takes good care of its trekkers, as well as its guides and porters.Continue to 5 of 12 below.
+Andina Travel offers a two-day, four-day, and five-day trek on the Inca Trail.
+Also, the tour operator has “non-trekking soft adventures” through Cusco, the Sacred Valley, and on to Machu Picchu.
+Inca Trail prices are slightly higher than average, but Andina takes good care of its trekkers, as well as its guides and porters.Continue to 5 of 11 below.

-With its five-day Inca Trail departures starting at over $1,000, Amazonas Explorer can put quite a dent in your travel budget.
-But if you’re looking for luxury, you’ll probably like the agency’s attitude: “We believe in the finer things in life and as our guests, we want your time with us to be as luxurious, relaxing and enjoyable as possible.”
+With its five-day Inca Trail departures starting at over $1,600, Amazonas Explorer can put quite a dent in your travel budget.
+But if you’re looking for luxury, you’ll probably like the agency’s attitude, “We believe in the finer things in life and as our guests, we want your time with us to be as luxurious, relaxing, and enjoyable as possible.”

 The five-day duration lends itself to a more relaxed trekking experience (many Inca Trail treks last for four days), while also giving you more time to explore Machu Picchu on the final day.
 Price includes a return from Machu Picchu to Cusco via the luxurious Vistadome train and private bus.

-Don’t let the poorly written website put you off: SAS Travel is a solid option with almost two decades of experience leading tours and treks in Cusco and Peru.
-The company prides itself on its responsible outlook, including a dedicated “leave no trace” tourism ethic and concern for porter welfare.
+Do not let the no-frills website put you off; SAS Travel is a solid option with almost two decades of experience leading tours and treks in Cusco and Peru.
+The company prides itself on its responsible outlook, including a dedicated “leave no trace” tourism work ethic and concern for porter welfare.

 SAS also has a reputation for providing its trekkers with above average food.
-Trek prices for the standard four days/three night Inca Trail trek are competitive, with reliable daily departures.
+Trek prices for the standard four-day/three-night Inca Trail trek are competitive with reliable daily departures.